ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/manage-service-instance.md

 ### Managing your service instance with the API
 {: #api-manage-service}
+{: api}

 Use the [request](/apidocs/hyperp-dbaas/hyperp-dbaas-v3#delete-a-service-instance){: external} to delete your service instance.
+For the other tasks, see the UI or CLI instructions.